bakeromso/IntelliJ-IDEA-Java-Card-Project-Template/README.md

  downloaded in the previous step `java_card_kit_2.x.x\lib\api.jar`.
 1. Click on the `helloWorld` package in the Project view and press Shift-F6 to rename it to the name you like.
 The same goes to `HelloWorld` applet.
+1. Download latest GlobalPlatformPro from [here](https://github.com/martinpaljak/GlobalPlatformPro/releases), or use the version provided in this repo.
 1. Open `Common.properties` file and setup everything you need there according to comments, including path to Java Card Development Kit installation folder.
 Uncomment/comment entries, that control which card platform is the target.
 1. Open `build.xml` (this is an [`Ant`](http://ant.apache.org/) build package so you need `Ant` plugin to be installed